marcelpetrick/DevNotes/BeenThereSeenThat/20200625_toradex_benchmarking_QtQuick/readme.md

 - vulkan is future in embedded systems; less cpu-usage

 - how to cache in the qt quick app?
-- there is a flag or feature; also mentioned in the officla docu; guy could not name it directly
+- there is a flag or feature; also mentioned in the official docu; guy could not name it directly

 my own additions: